DiUS/chariotd/README.md

   - `key` - The top-level key in the device shadow this service uses.
   - `outfile`\* - Full path to the file where this service's configuration will be written.
   - `outformat`\* - Format of the "outfile".
 See [Service outfile formats](#service-outfile-formats) for available formats.
   - `informat` - Format used for shadow updates; same options as for "outformat".
 It does NOT have to be the same as "outformat".
+Defaults to "JSON".
   - `notifycmd` - The command to issue whenever the "outfile" has been updated.

 Additionally the following keys may be included: